deadlineZeus/Neon-Bison-Music-Band-Analysis/README.md

 It addresses a critical business question: `what`, `Where`, `why`, and `how` should the band tour to maximize audience reach, engagement, and profitability.
 Drawing from a structured relational database of digital music store transactions, the analysis examines customer demographics, genre preferences, and regional demand patterns.

 `General` as well as `strategic` insights identify high-potential cities, optimal tour sequences, and regional audience preferences.
-The project also suggests enhancements for live performances, which arrists to prefer for live shows, `targeted promotional` ideas, and `loyalty-based monetization` strategies.
+The project also suggests enhancements for live performances, which arists to prefer for live shows, `targeted promotional` ideas, and `loyalty-based monetization` strategies.

 From start to finish, this project simulates the role of a modern data analyst — combining SQL-driven analysis, workflow automation, and visual storytelling to deliver a `recommended roadmap` to complete the tour.